 Skip advert

 The overall shape of the dashboard is pleasing enough, and the instrument cluster is more unique.
 We’ve found its tachometer needle a little difficult to see, but otherwise it’s all clear enough.
 The seats are great, too, both supportive (particularly in the standard car with grippy Alcantara) and comfortable.

 There’s very little to complain about here in terms of tech or interfaces.
 The iDrive-style controller is effective, the shortcut buttons useful, and the menus easy to navigate.
-For that matter, the physical controls for the heating and ventilation are similarly useful.
+It's all starting to feel its age given BMW systems have moved on quite a way since the Supra but by the same token, it's pleasing for its relative pixel poverty.
+For that matter, physical controls for the heating and ventilation are a beautiful thing.

+Skip advert